contentful/the-example-app.java/README.md

-## The java example app
+## The Java example app

-The java example app teaches the very basics of how to work with Contentful:
+The Java example app teaches the very basics of how to work with Contentful:

 - consume content from the Contentful Delivery and Preview APIs
 - model content